The real world.

 You're starting your career and getting your first paycheck.
 You feel filthy rich.
-Just a few months ago you were eating ramen out of a plastic bowl you were reusing for the 18th time.
+Just a few months ago you were eating ramen out of a plastic bowl you were reusing for the 18th time, and trying to figure out how to make money in college.

 Now you're taking ownership of things like paying rent, cooking your own meals, and getting up on time.
 Maybe you are just now starting to realize what this FICA and “Fed Withholding” thing on your paycheck means.